ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - Create and use Roles for giving permissions to AWS services.
   - Use Access keys for CLI/SDK.
   - Audit permissions of your account with the IAM credentials report.
-  - Never share IAM users & access keys.
+  - Never share IAM users and access keys.

 ## 3. EC2

 - Elastic Compute Cloud (IaaS)
-- Sizing & configuration options:
+- Sizing and configuration options:
   - OS
   - CPU
   - RAM
   - Storage:
-    - Network-attached (EBS & EFS)
+    - Network-attached (EBS and EFS)
     - Hardware (EC2 Instance store)
   - Network
   - Security group (firewall)